-Brief: Lythe Hill Park, located in picturesque Haslemere, Surrey, contacted the experts at CountyClean Group for assistance with a civil engineering job located on their private estate close to Guildford.
-The client’s septic tank filter beds were not draining away effectively and as such, CountyClean were asked to ascertain what could be done to rectify the issue.
-A subsequent follow-up plan was needed to ensure the system was fully functional for the client.
-The CountyClean Group’s civil engineering experts were requested to oversee the entire project, from initial enquiry to post completion client follow up.
+Lythe Hill Park, located in picturesque Haslemere, Surrey, contacted the experts at CountyClean Group for assistance with a civil engineering job located on their private estate close to Guildford.
+The customer’s septic tank filter beds were not draining away effectively and as such, CountyClean were asked to ascertain what could be done to rectify the issue.
+A subsequent follow-up plan was needed to ensure the system was fully functional for the customer.
+CountyClean Group’s civil engineering experts were requested to oversee the entire project, from initial enquiry to post completion customer follow up.

 The system was carefully designed to overcome the gradient of a steep hill on the land, and the team had to carefully plan to ensure the job was completed on schedule, with minimum disruption, despite adverse weather conditions endeavouring to hamper their efforts!

 The three week job required the CountyClean Group’s Civil engineering specialists to design a bespoke system, as well as complete deep excavation work in a 4 metre deep trench, some hostile weather conditions meant a temporary pipe had to be installed above ground to divert all flows away from the works area.
 The team drew on their deep excavation and engineering experience to ensure the job was completed to highest standard and the system was compliant with Environment Agency guidelines.

 The project was completed on time, within budget and with minimum disruption to operations at the site.
 Despite an already wet hillside causing swamp like conditions for the team, the water was pumped away with minimum disruption to the overall replacement.
 The Lythe Hill Park septic tank and sewage system are now fully functioning again, with the effluent outfall from the waste treatment plant working efficiently and safely to Environment Agency standards at this country retreat.